ValdemarGr/gql/docs/schema/resolvers.md

 ### First
 A `Resolver` also implements `first` (`Resolver[F, A, B] => Resolver[F, (A, C), (B, C)]`) which is very convinient since some `Resolver`s are constant functions (they throw away their arguments/`I`).
 Since a `Resolver` does not form a `Monad`, `first` is necessary to implement non-trivial resolver compositions.
-For instance, resolving an argument will ignore the input of the resolver, which is not always the desired outcome.
+For instance, resolving an argument will ignore the input of the resolver, which is not always the desired semantics.

-Lets assume we'd like to implement a resolver given a name can get a list of friends for the person with that name:
+Lets assume we'd like to implement a resolver, that when given a name, can get a list of friends of the person with that name:
 ```scala mdoc
 type PersonId = Int